Recording and Evidencing Person-Centred Practice in ABI Services

 Commissioner and inspector expectations

 Expectation 1: Clear links between plans and practice.
-Inspectors expect daily records to reflect person-centred goals.
+Inspectors expect daily records to reflect person-centred goals, strategies and outcomes.
+There should be a clear line between what the plan says and what staff actually do.

 Expectation 2: Evidence of involvement.
-Commissioners expect records to show how views were sought and revisited.
+Commissioners expect records to show how views were sought, how the person was supported to participate and how their preferences influenced decisions.

 Operational example 1: Outcome-linked daily notes